-I love a good quote as much as the next guy, but something about using these sorts of sayings – particularly in a business context – bugs me.
-My personal favourite one to hate at the moment is the whole “fall down 7 times, get up 8” thing, mostly because if you fall down 7 times you have to get up 7 times.
+I love a good quote as much as the next guy, but something about using these sorts of sayings — particularly in a business context — bugs me.
+My personal favourite one to hate at the moment is the whole “fall down 7 times, get up 8” thing.
+I hate it mostly because if you fall down 7 times you have to get up 7 times.
 Getting up 8 times after only falling down 7 times is impossible.
+That’s just maths.

 Quotes in business are so prevalent that it has become incredibly difficult to find anyone’s actual opinion of them.
-Put the terms ‘inspiration’, ‘business’ and/or ‘quote’ anywhere near a Google search and you’ll get anywhere between 3 and 7 hundred million hits (I have a penchant for hyperbole, but in this case that number is accurate).
-And most of them are just pointing you at the Top 10/11/37/other random number quotes about business.
+Put the terms ‘inspiration’, ‘business’ and/or ‘quote’ anywhere near a Google search and you’ll get anywhere between 3 and 7 hundred million hits.
+And most of them are just pointing you at the Top 10 / 11 / 37 / other random number quotes about business.
 Other than the odd preamble about how a good quote maketh the man (or, presumably, woman), no one seems to want to talk about them.